 Rescue Workers Hope To Find Survivor Of Beirut Blast, 1 Month Later

-Rescue workers in Beirut are delicately exploring the rubble of a collapsed building where a specialist team says they detected signs of life — one month after the capital was devastated by a massive explosion at its port.
+Rescue workers in Beirut are delicately exploring the rubble of a collapsed building where a specialist team says they detected signs of life — one month after Lebanon's capital city was devastated by a massive explosion at its port.

-The rescue effort was launched after a sniffer dog named Flash signaled to his Chilean search and rescue team that someone might be alive under the concrete and debris.
+The effort began after a sniffer dog named Flash signaled to his Chilean search and rescue team that someone might be alive under the concrete and debris of a collapsed building in the neighborhood of Mar Mikhael.

-Searchers say their sensors have confirmed the presence of a body — and on Friday, they asked crowds of people nearby to leave the area, fearing that the multitude of cellphone and other signals might interfere with the sensors.
-That measure came after teams asked everyone to silence their phones, to allow them to listen for signs of life, according to Timour Azhari of Al Jazeera.
+Searchers say their sensors have confirmed the presence of a body — initially detecting a possible breathing cycle on Thursday and then what they believe could be a weak human pulse.

+People in the area were urged to silence their cellphones so that crews could listen for signs of life, according to Timour Azhari of Al Jazeera.
+On Friday, crowds nearby were asked to leave, for fear that the multitude of cellphone and other signals might interfere with the sensors.

-Despite the slim chance of finding someone alive, the rescuers say it's a chance worth pursuing.
-And for a moment, at least, the news of a rescue operation has changed the mood in Beirut, as people watch the operation in the neighborhood of Mar Mikhael, which sits on the other side of a large highway from where the explosion emanated.
+While the chance of finding someone alive is slim, rescue workers say it's a chance worth pursuing.
+And for a moment, at least, the news of a rescue operation has changed the mood in Beirut, as people watch the operation in Mar Mikhael, which sits on the other side of a large highway from where the explosion emanated.

 Rescuers worked through the night to try to clear debris and get inside what remains of the old stone building.
 The news has captured the attention of the country, with local news channels following it minute by minute.
 Crowds have gathered at the site, watching and waiting.

 After all the destruction and sadness, Lebanese say, they need a miracle.

+The catastrophic explosion on Aug.
+4 — caused by 2,750 tons of ammonium nitrate stored in a warehouse at Beirut's port — killed nearly 200 people and damaged or destroyed thousands of buildings.
+Until now, the official response has increasingly focused on recovering bodies, as families and workers lost hope of finding more survivors.

 Some updates:— Luna Safwan - لونا صفوان (@LunaSafwan) September 4, 2020